 - Make sure you understand what each school offers and what specifically they look for in their students; then match your unique skills and attributes to these characteristics.
 Develop questions to ask, and ensure these questions cannot be answered from the school’s website.

-- Hone your interview skills on Interview Stream or in a mock interview with a friend, PreMed/PreHealth Advisor, and/or Career Development counselor.
+- Hone your interview skills on Big Interview or in a mock interview with a friend, PreMed/PreHealth Advisor, and/or Career Development counselor.

 - Know the format of the interview!
 Many schools are now giving Multiple-Mini Interviews (MMIs).
 An MMI differs from a traditional interview in that you will have the opportunity to meet with more representatives of the school but have less time to talk to each of them.